 Can I Make This Recipe Ahead of Time?

 We don’t recommend baking the bread bowl and cheese dip altogether if you aren’t planning to serve it right away.
 However, if you want, you can prepare the ingredients separately.

-Cheese Dip: Combine the ingredients, and bake in an oven-safe dish for 20-25 minutes until melted.
-Then, store your dip in an airtight container in the fridge for 1-2 days.
+- Cheese Dip: Combine the ingredients, and bake in an oven-safe dish for 20-25 minutes until melted.
+Then, store your dip in an airtight container in the fridge for one to two days.

-Bread Bowl: Scoop out the insides, wrap your sourdough bread bowl in plastic wrap, and keep it in the fridge for 1-2 days.
-Or, pop it in the freezer for up to 2 months!
+- Sourdough Bread Bowl: Scoop out the insides, wrap your bread bowl in plastic wrap, and keep it in the fridge for one to two days.
+Or, pop it in the freezer for up to two months!

-Then, when you’re ready to serve, add the cheese to the bread bowl, and pop it in the oven until warm.
+When you’re ready to serve, add the cheese to the bread bowl, and place it in the oven until both components are heated through.